walidabdelaziz/Photos-Challenge/README.md

 The app uses Alamofire for making network requests to fetch photos from an API.
 The NetworkManager class handles the network requests, and returns the response in a Result object which can be either a success or failure case.

 *Image Loading
 The app uses SDWebImage for loading images asynchronously from URLs.
-This library provides caching and memory management of images and allows for smooth scrolling of the collection view.
+This library provides caching and memory management of images and allows for smooth scrolling of the table view.

 *Loading Indicator
 The app uses NVActivityIndicatorView to show a loading indicator while fetching photos.

 *Pagination
-The app implements pagination when the user reaches the end of the collection view.
+The app implements pagination when the user reaches the end of the table view.
 This way, the app can fetch more photos from the API without fetching all of the photos at once.

 *Caching
 The app caches 20 images using UserDefaults.
 This way, the app can show previously loaded images when the user is offline or when there is a network error.